eackerman626/grouppatients/README.md

 and inspect the schema and content of the tables in the database.
 For example, to access the patients table:
 `Servers > Group Builder DB > Databases > group-builder > Schemas > public > Tables > patients`

-All the best and happy coding,

-The Charlie Health Team